BasharAlwarad/Software_Engineering_course/28_access_modifiers/README.md

 #### protected

-- **What:** Accessible within the same class and by derived (child) classes.
+- Accessible within the same class and by derived (child) classes.
-- **When to use:** When you want to allow subclasses to use or modify a member, but not outside code.
+- When you want to allow subclasses to use or modify a member, but not outside code.
-- **Why:** Supports inheritance and code reuse while keeping data hidden from unrelated code.
+- Supports inheritance and code reuse while keeping data hidden from unrelated code.

 ```csharp
 protected string Address;